-A nice way to keep users on your website and reduce bounce rate, is to grab their attention by the use of a flyout window.
+A nice way to keep users on your website and reduce the bounce rate is to grab their attention by the use of a flyout window.

 This is a technique used by many websites (mostly news publications) because it’s a great way to ‘invite’ users to visit more pages from your website.